The Bankrate promise

-Unlike fee-only advisors, fee-based financial planners are not held to the fiduciary standard and are instead required to only recommend investments to clients that are suitable.
-Because the fee-based advisor may be incentivized to place clients in products they profit off of, a conflict of interest exists.
-You may end up in investments that are suitable based on your goals and risk profile, but not necessarily the best for you.
+Unlike fee-only advisors, fee-based financial planners are not typically fiduciaries and are instead only required to recommend investments to clients that are suitable.
+Because the fee-based advisor may be incentivized financially to place clients in products they profit from, it creates a conflict of interest.
+As a client, you may end up in investments that are suitable based on your goals and risk profile, but not necessarily the best for you.

-In most cases, a fee-only advisor is going to be the best choice because they’ll act as a fiduciary for their clients and you won’t have to worry about potential conflicts of interest when they’re making recommendations.
+In most cases, a fee-only advisor is going to be the best choice because they’re incentivized to act as a fiduciary for their clients, and typically you won’t have to worry about potential conflicts of interest when they’re making recommendations.

 However, some people may prefer to work with a single financial planner rather than buying insurance from one person and getting investment advice from someone else.
 In this case, a fee-based advisor may make sense, but make sure you understand exactly how they’re being compensated.
-You’ll want to make sure that you’re doing things that are in your best interest, not just lining the wallet of the advisor.
+You’ll want to make sure that you’re doing things that are in your best interest, not just lining the wallet of the advisor with sales commissions.

 Fee-only and fee-based financial planners are two of the most common fee arrangements in the financial advising industry.
-Fee-only advisors only earn money from the fees paid to them by clients, while fee-based advisors may also earn fees from the sale of certain products.
+Fee-only advisors earn money only from the fees paid to them by clients, while fee-based advisors may also earn fees from the sale of financial products.
 Fee-only advisors are the best choice for most people when it comes to choosing an advisor.